 "Interning for Growing Up Boulder was a great opportunity and the best decision I made in school.
 While working with youth on planning and design, I learned how important it is to work with different age groups to represent all sorts of perspectives.
 It was a unique experience that opened my eyes to the various aspects of city design.
 The Burke Park Project was amazing!
 I really believe we positively impacted the students’ lives by giving them the chance to contribute to their community.
 We gave them the right tools and information and empowered them to use their imaginations to design their ideal park.
 It was a small scale studio class and the kids were so excited and proud of their work.
 For me, the most rewarding moment was at the city held community meeting where a few students proudly presented their hard work to local residents who enthusiastically listened.
 I loved being part of the GUB team and am very thankful for that opportunity.
 The experiences taught me a lot about what I value and allowed me to start narrowing down what kind of career I might want.
 It also helped me obtain a comprehensive planning intern position with the City of Boulder.
 Thank you!!" - Katherine Buckley

-Growing Up Boulder is a partnership between the University of Colorado's Community Engagement Research and Design Center (CEDaR),
+Growing Up Boulder is a partnership between the University of Colorado's Community Engagement Design and Research Center (CEDaR),

 Boulder Valley School District, and City of Boulder.